Bubu52/Bubu52/README.md

 ## Hello! 👋 I'm Guille!

 I am a passionate student of artificial intelligence and machine learning, constantly seeking to expand my skills and contribute to the exciting world of technology.
-Welcome to my GitHub repository, where I share some of my recent projects and explorations in the field of Machine Learning!
+Welcome to my GitHub repository, where I share some of my recent projects and explorations in the field of Machine Learning and Deep Learning!

 ## 🚀 Featured Projects